Tsusei11/crypto-prices-scraper/README.md

 * `scrapper_engine`: The core logic for managing WebSocket connections, handling subscriptions, and retrieving raw data.
 * `exchanges`: Contains exchange-specific modules for defining request formats and parsing data structures for each supported exchange.
 * `db`: A dedicated crate for all database interactions, using Diesel.
 It handles saving the 1-minute bars from the scraper and fetching data for the API.
-* `web_api`: The Axum application that defines and serves the HTTP GET endpoints.
+* `api`: The Axum application that defines and serves the HTTP GET endpoints.

 ---